flyingforce/youtube_wechat/README.md

 - Date-based organization: files are stored in date-based directories for easy management
 - Filter videos by publication date
 - Convert videos to MP3 format
-- Send videos and/or MP3s to WeChat contacts or groups
+- Send videos and/or MP3s to WeChat contacts/groups or Telegram chats
 - Run as a one-time operation or as a daemon that checks periodically
 - Configurable via YAML file or command-line arguments